 Over a year ago I discovered the oil cleansing method.
-Since it has been some time, and I have consistently noticed its positive effects, I can now officially vouch for it as something that works for me.
-I no longer buy my face wash at CVS.
+Since I have tried the oil cleansing method for a couple weeks, and I have consistently noticed its positive effects, I can now officially vouch for it as something that works for me.
+I no longer buy a drugstore face wash.
 I now buy high-quality oils to make my own.
-It’s something that I would have never predicted if I were talking to my 5th-grade self, but going back to drugstore face washes is something I will never do.
+It’s something that I would have never predicted if I were talking to my younger self, but going back to the oil free drug store face washes is something I will never do.

 If you decide to try out the Oil Cleansing Method, be prepared to be patient.
 It can be time- consuming and expensive in the beginning as you may be buying oils and realizing that they don’t work for you.
 But, you may end up having the most positive skin- cleansing experience that you have had, just as I and so many others have.
 Good luck!